greatroboticslab/tieimaging/rawdata/readme.txt

 This is the Raw data for the different conditions of the LCD SLM experiment.
 Folder 1.
 LCD_broken_slm_off:  This shows a broken lcd screen without plugging the lcd into the microcontroller.
-This material is scrps from peeling the lcd backlight and layers.
+This material is scraps from peeling the lcd backlight and layers.
 Folder 2.
 LCD_SLM_on: This shows the newly peeled lcd screen connected to the microcontroller displaying patterns.
 Folder 3.
 LCD_broken_SLM_on: This shows a broken lcd screen still connected to the microcontroller displaying patterns.